Here’s a list of RV Parks near Capitol Reef National Park as well as the RV camping options available inside the park.

 You can rent cabins and tent sites as well.
 The tent sites are located in a separate area from the RV sites.

-Located on Highway 24 in Loa about 20 minutes west of Torrey is the Fremont River RV Park.
+You’ll find this RV park located on Highway 24 in Loa about 20 minutes west of Torrey.

 The park features 18 sites with hookups that can fit large RVs.
 There are bathrooms, laundry, WIFI, and pets are welcome.

 About 20 minutes east of Capitol Reef is a brand-new RV resort that’s ideal for individuals seeking ample space.
-Offroad RV Resort is designed for fully self-contained RVs to simulate boondocking.
+It’s designed for fully self-contained RVs to simulate boondocking.

 Each site includes full hookups: 20/30/50 amp service, water, and sewer.
 With 100 feet of distance between RV sites, this RV park can accommodate large RVs.